City council opposes realization of Eeneind-West distribution centers in Nuenen

 Impression of the distribution center with business park De Spaarpot to the left of the canal and the yet-to-be-built distribution centers in Nuenen to the right of the canal.

-If the Municipal Executive of Nuenen disregards all views and still grants a permit, interested parties and also non-interested parties who did submit views can go to court.
+Now that the Municipal Executive of Nuenen sees insufficient grounds in the views and has proceeded to grant the permit, it is possible for interested parties and also non-interested parties who have submitted views to appeal.
 This must be done within six weeks of the announcement of the permit.
-The judge looks at the case and must rule within a reasonable period of time.
+The court looks at the case and must rule within a reasonable period of time.
 For the appeal phase, that period is 18 months.

 If a party to the appeal could not agree with the court ruling, they can appeal.
 Then the case goes to a higher court, namely the Administrative Law Division of the Council of State.
 An appeal must be filed within six weeks of the ruling being sent.